Muschamp Rd

 I’m kinda retired from soccer indeed all sports now again because of my knees.
 I think I may have chipped my left knee cap when I fell in Xi’an as if I needed to damage them yet further.
 The last time I played soccer however was the UBC intermural soccer all star tournament where I was on the championship squad even if my fitness level and lack of touch rendered me a lesser light on that team.

 I had more to say about Chinese girls, calves and what not.
 Nan nan thinks all these Chinese girls I keep meeting want to be my girlfriend.
 I don’t see things quite that way.
 I see some of these meetings as being truely random.
-Although in our MBA class their are more male students in the undergrad population there are a lot more women, probably closer to 50/50.
+Although in our MBA class there are more male students in the undergrad population there are a lot more women, probably closer to 50/50.
 This is likely a result of the one child policy to a degree.
-Tsinghua is known as the MIT of China and is famous for Engineering though SEM is the largest faculty now.
+Tsinghua is known as the MIT of China and is famous for Engineering, though SEM is the largest faculty now.

 Engineering is known for being male dominated in the West, perhaps not as much in China.
 Also Tsinghua is very much an elite Chinese school so I feel stupid a lot because my foreign language skills lack, even my quantitative skills may be substandard here.
 As I’ve aged I seem to get worse at Math.
 When I was a wee lad I took the national tests and got some medals or something for ranking in the top 10% nationally.